Civil Air Patrol: National headquarters

-The volunteer leaders of the CAP include the National Commander of the Civil Air Patrol and their staff, comprising a National Vice Commander, a chief of staff, a national legal officer, a national comptroller, the chief of the CAP Chaplain Service, and the CAP inspector general.
-The national commander holds the grade of CAP major general, the national vice commander holds the grade of CAP brigadier general.
-The rest of the national commander's staff hold the grade of CAP colonel.
+The volunteer leaders of the CAP include the National Commander of the Civil Air Patrol and their senior-level staff, comprising a National Deputy Commander, an executive officer, the chief of the CAP Legal Corps, the chief of the CAP Chaplain Service, and the CAP inspector general.
+The national commander holds the grade of CAP major general, the national deputy commander holds the grade of CAP brigadier general.
+The rest of the national commander's senior-level staff hold the grade of CAP colonel.
+This rank is kept permanently following successful service in the role.

-CAP is governed by a board of governors, established by federal law in 2001 and consisting of 11 members: four Civil Air Patrol members (currently the national commander, national vice commander, and two members-at-large appointed by the CAP National Executive Committee), four U.S. Air Force representatives appointed by the United States Secretary of the Air Force, and three members from the aviation community jointly appointed by the CAP national commander and the Secretary of the Air Force.
+CAP is governed by a board of governors, established by federal law in 2001 and consisting of 11 members: four Civil Air Patrol members (currently the national commander, national vice commander, and two members-at-large appointed by the CAP National Executive Committee), four U.S. Air Force representatives appointed by the United States secretary of the Air Force, and three members from the aviation community jointly appointed by the CAP national commander and the Secretary of the Air Force.
 The board of governors generally meets two or three times annually and primarily provides strategic vision and guidance to the volunteer leadership and to corporate staff.

 CAP National Headquarters, located at Maxwell Air Force Base outside Montgomery, Alabama, employs a professional staff of over 100 and is led by the CAP executive director (analogous to a corporate chief operating officer), who reports to the board of governors.
 The national headquarters staff provides program management for the organization and membership support for the 1,700-plus volunteer field units across the United States.

 Headquarters Civil Air Patrol-U.S. Air Force (CAP-USAF) is an active-duty U.S. Air Force unit that operates under the joint jurisdiction of CAP National Headquarters and the U.S. Air Force Air Combat Command, First Air Force.
 Commanded by an aeronautically rated Air Force colonel, Headquarters CAP-USAF consists of approximately 23 active-duty military and civilian U.S. Air Force personnel; all of the Air Force civil-service personnel at CAP-USAF are also CAP members, staffing CAP-USAF.
-These members ensure CAP is organized, trained, and equipped to fulfill Air Force-assigned missions; advise, assist, and oversee Civil Air Patrol's operations; and provide liaison between CAP and the U.S. Air Force and other United States Government agencies.
-As of January 2025, the commander of CAP-USAF is Colonel Aaron Reid, USAF and the commanding NCO is CMSGT Shane Williams.
+These members ensure CAP is organized, trained, and equipped to fulfill Air Force-assigned missions; advise, assist, and oversee Civil Air Patrol's operations; and provide liaison between CAP and the U.S. Air Force and other United States government agencies.
+As of January 2025, the commander of CAP-USAF is Colonel Andrew Stewart and the command chief is CMSGT Shane Williams.